Moving beyond EDI integration and creating better shopping experiences with B2B e-commerce

 B2B e-commerce further gives you a platform to communicate with your customers.
 It allows you to showcase your business catalog to consumers who can educate themselves online, helps market your products, and helps your customers keep track of orders, offers, and other data.

 Many companies are expanding their B2B business focusing more on e-commerce technology.
 Kellogg is one such example where they are launching a B2B e-commerce channel, which includes product purchases and distribution on businesses that are not grocery, like convenience stores.
 They aim to create a modern ordering experience for their customers with this initiative.

-Similarly, the exceptional digital experiences created by stalwarts like Amazon have created stronger expectations among buyers an excellent ordering experience.
+Similarly, the exceptional digital experiences created by stalwarts like Amazon have created stronger expectations of trading partners and customers for an excellent ordering experience.
 With B2B e-commerce, companies will be better equipped to understand consumer expectations and create better purchase experiences for them.